-[MB&B 722b3, Optical Spectroscopy of Biomolecules Not offered in 2014-2015]
+[MB&B 722b3, Optical Spectroscopy of Biomolecules Not offered in 2015-2016]

-MB&B 723b4, Macromolecular Interactions: Atoms to Networks The course examines the nature of the intricate networks of macromolecular interactions that underlie the functioning of every cell and the modern biophysical methods available for their study across multiple length, time, and energy scales.
+MB&B 723a2, Macromolecular Interactions: Atoms to Networks The course examines the nature of the intricate networks of macromolecular interactions that underlie the functioning of every cell and the modern biophysical methods available for their study across multiple length, time, and energy scales.
 Counts as 0.5 credit toward MB&B graduate course requirements.
 L.J.
 Regan

 MB&B 730a, Methods and Logic in Molecular Biology The course examines fundamental concepts in molecular biology through intense critical analysis of the primary literature.
 The objective is to develop primary literature reading and critical thinking skills.
 Required of and open only to first-year graduate students in BBSB.
-M.J.
-Solomon, E.M.
-De La Cruz, A.J.
-Koleske, L.J.
-Regan, C. Schlieker, M. Simon
+M. Simon, A.J.
+Koleske, C. Schlieker

-MB&B 734a/GENE 734a/MBIO 734a/PATH 734a, Molecular Biology of Animal Viruses Lecture course with emphasis on mechanisms of viral replication, oncogenic transformation, and virus-host cell interactions.
-Offered every other year.
-R. Means
+MB&B 734a/GENE 734a/MBIO 734a, Molecular Biology of Animal Viruses Lecture course with emphasis on mechanisms of viral replication, oncogenic transformation, and virus-host cell interactions.
+B.D.
+Lindenbach

 MB&B 743b^U/GENE 743b/MCDB 743b, Advanced Eukaryotic Molecular Biology Selected topics in transcriptional control, regulation of chromatin structure, mRNA processing, mRNA stability, RNA interference, translation, protein degradation, DNA replication, DNA repair, site-specific DNA recombination, somatic hypermutation.
 Prerequisite: biochemistry or permission of the instructor.
 M.W.
-Hochstrasser, K. Neugebauer, P. Sung
+Hochstrasser, K. Neugebauer, M. Simon, P. Sung

 MB&B 749a^U/GENE 749a, Medical Impact of Basic Science Consideration of examples of recent discoveries in basic science that have elucidated the molecular origins of disease or that have suggested new therapies for disease.
 Emphasis is placed on the fundamental principles on which these advances rely.
 Reading is from the primary scientific and medical literature, with emphasis on developing the ability to read this literature critically.
 Aimed primarily at undergraduates.
 Prerequisite: biochemistry or permission of the instructor.
 May not be taken by MB&B B.S./MS. students for graduate course credit.
 J.A.
-Steitz, A.D.
+Steitz, I.G.
+Miller, A.D.
 Miranker, K. Neugebauer, D.G.
 Schatz, T.A.
-Steitz, P. Sung, and staff
+Steitz, and staff